coolman413/guessNumber/README.md

-# guessNumber Sinple game made with Javascript
+# guessNumber Game made with Javascript